GrandOrgue/grandorgue/README.md

 For bug reports and feature requests post issues at [https://github.com/GrandOrgue/grandorgue/issues](https://github.com/GrandOrgue/grandorgue/issues).

-Contributers are welcome on Github.
+Contributors are welcome on Github.
 You may create pull requests at [https://github.com/GrandOrgue/grandorgue/pulls](https://github.com/GrandOrgue/grandorgue/pulls).
 But before to create a coplex pull request it's better to create an issue for discussing it.

 ## Installation
 See [INSTALL.md](INSTALL.md) for the downloading and installation prebuilt GrandOrgue packages.